 The Roman officer sends froth his friends, And his sick servant to the Lord commends:\ Then comes himself and urges home his suit, With faith as humble as 'tis resolute.
-This suit prevails, - the pitying Saviour gives His powerful fiat, & the servant lives.
+This suit prevails, - the pitying Saviour gives

-&lt;sup>19 From "The Watchful Servants", Congregational Magazine, as in The Religious Magazine or Spirit of the Foreign Theological Journals and reviews, Vol. III, jauary0June 1829.
+&lt;sup>19 From "The Watchful Servants", Congregational Magazine, as in The Religious Magazine or Spirit of the Foreign Theological Journals and reviews, Vol. III, January-June 1829.
 84.